Principles of Einstein-Finsler Gravity and Perspectives in Modern Cosmology: (Pseudo) Finsler Spacetimes

-In Finslerian theories of gravity, it is possible to work geometrically with very different types of d--connections because there are always some transformations of the Cartan d--connection into, for instance, any mentioned above (or more general ones) notable Finsler connections, of Berwald, Chern or Hashiguchi types.
+In Finslerian theories of gravity, it is possible to work geometrically with very different types of d--connections because there are always some transformations of the Cartan d--connection into any mentioned above (or more general ones) notable Finsler connections, of Berwald, Chern or Hashiguchi types.
 Nevertheless, the main issue is that for what kind of d--connections we can formulate Einstein/Dirac/ Yang--Mills etc equations which are well defined, self--consistent and with important physical implications.

-In our approach, for gravity models on nonholonomic manifolds/bundles of arbitrary dimension, we give priority to the canonical d--connection $ \widehat{\mathbf{\mathbf{D}}}$ (here we note also that the Einstein equations for this d--connection can be integrated in very general forms, \cite{vgensol,vncg,ijgmmp,vsgg,vcosm1}).
-On nonholonomic spaces of even dimension (in particular, on $TM),$ $\widehat{\mathbf{\mathbf{D}}}$ \ transforms into the so--called canonical $h$- $v$--connection, which for Finsler d--metrics (\ref{fsm}) can be nonholonomically deformed to be just the Cartan d--connection $\ ^{c}\mathbf{\mathbf{D.}}$ We note that the gravitational field equations for $\ ^{c}\mathbf{\mathbf{D}}$ also can be integrated in very general forms, see formula (\ref{sol1}).
+In our approach, for gravity models on nonholonomic manifolds/bundles of arbitrary dimension, we give priority to the canonical d--connection $\widehat{\mathbf{\mathbf{D}}}$ (here we note also that the Einstein equations for this d--connection can be integrated in very general forms, \cite{vgensol,vncg,ijgmmp,vsgg,vcosm1}).